centwu/centwu/README.md

 ## Hi there 👋!

-I'm Vincent Gunawan, a final year computer science student at Universitas Gadjah Mada, Indonesia.
+I'm Vincent Gunawan, a lifelong learner.
 Writing software is probably my greatest passion!
 Loves to learn and interested in new and challenging things.

 - 🌱 I’m currently learning Swift
 - 📫 How to reach me: